mikhailknyazev/kube-course-litmus2-gke/README.md

 ## Litmus 2.x resources for "Configuring Kubernetes for Reliability with LitmusChaos"

 This repo consists of resources that were used while carrying out the Litmus 2.x demonstration in this [video tutorial](https://www.youtube.com/watch?v=zu-hUJ_myVw).
+It is a part of Udemy course [Configuring Kubernetes for Reliability with LitmusChaos](https://www.udemy.com/course/configuring-kubernetes-for-reliability-with-litmuschaos/).
 They are referenced as part of instructions to replicate the demo environment.
 Also provided are some basic details about the **bank-of-anthos** & **podtato-kill-with-http-probe** chaos workflows described therein.

 ## Prerequisites